contentacms/contentacms.github.io/index.md

 ```
 * After that, install Drupal normally.

+## [](#bigger-drupal-community)The Bigger Drupal Community

+We know you have questions about the different API-First distributions.
+We had them as well recently.
+These are [some clarifications](/comparing-reservoir.html) that may help you.

 ## [](#demos)Demos
 An integral part of Contenta is to provide an out of the box content model and demo content ready for you to start working with it.
 The demo chosen by the community is a [recipe magazine](https://www.drupal.org/node/2818741).